Do you like steampunk?

 Every member of the team has their own strong and weak spots.
 It is impossible for one person to be good at literally everything, and the employers must remember it assigning the tasks.
 Getting people to work at the company, HR’s are supposed to note what a particular person is good at – use this knowledge!
 Do not assign tasks according to the level of importance or because “there’s no one else left to do it”.
 Finding balance within your team is not easy but might be very fruitful.

 However, such a strategy does not mean that you are not allowed to experiment.
 Having a certain set of skills is great, but without further development and learning something new career prospects will not shine so bright for anyone.
-Thus, if you have some free space for maneuver – use it.
+Thus, if you have some free space for manoeuvre – use it.

 №8: Different doesn’t mean bad